hzeller/flaschen-taschen/doc/protocols.md

 (the header is followed by the binary image data, three bytes per pixel RGB, so in this case 10x10x3 = 300 bytes)

-There is an alternative way to provide the offset by adding it at the _end_ of the image data in a similar format like the header because that is sometimes easier to do.
-Adding it at the end makes it also backward compatible with standard PPM (as PPM just ignores additional data at the end).
+There is an alternative way to provide the offset by appending it at the _end_ of the image data in a similar format like the header because that is sometimes easier to do depending on your implementation.
+Appending it at the end makes it also backward compatible with standard PPM (as PPM just ignores additional data at the end).

 Here the same 10x10 image with (header + data + optional footer).
 The footer is